oksanat/ucine/README.md

 * Click on a "Imdb" icon to open Imdb movie page
 * Click on a "Poster" icon to open poster image

+<small>"I am feeling lucky" button won't be able to determine your location on live demo site because it requires https.</small>

 ## Application
 * Node.js backend with Express and MongoDB
 * AngularJS frontend